Byukusenge3/Uni-Residence-MS/README.md

 4. Navigate to the directory where you extracted the files.
 5. Run the `UniversityResidenceManagementSystem.exe` executable.

-**Note:** Alternatively, once you have extracted the files, locate `UniversityResidenceManagementSystem.exe` and double click on it.
+**Note:** Alternatively, once you have extracted the files, locate UniversityResidenceManagementSystem.exe and double click on it.
 If you encounter the message "Microsoft Defender SmartScreen prevented an unrecognized app from starting.
-Running this app might put your PC at risk," click on "More info" and then click on "Run anyway."
+Running this app might put your PC at risk:
+   - Once the message is displayed, click on "More info".
+   - Then, click on "Run anyway" to proceed with running the application.

 ## Usage